Hestan cookware is high-performing, durable, elegant, and crafted in Italy with premium materials.

 The best way to understand how cookware performs is to use it over and over again.
 And that’s exactly what I did.

-Over several months, I tested Hestan cookware by cooking various meals, including steak, chicken, vegetables, pasta, sauces, pancakes, eggs, fish, and much more.
+Over several months, I tested Hestan cookware by cooking various meals, including steak, chicken, vegetables, pasta, sauces, pancakes, bacon, eggs, fish, and much more.

 I tried all culinary techniques, including searing, browning, sauteing, broiling, boiling, frying, and more.